alekssadowski95/OpenPartsLibrary/README.md

 ## Working with the parts library

-Adding a new part to the library:
+Creating a new part in the library:
 ```python
 from openpartslibrary.models import Part